pedro-dm-gomes/pedro-dm-gomes.github.io/_pages/research.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/GNN_explainableinty.png" width="1000x"/>
 </center>

-Using this tequnique we explained hierarchical features in the context of dynamic point cloud processing.
+Using this technique, we explained hierarchical features in the context of dynamic point cloud processing.
+We have shown
-To this end, we performed an experimental study on state-of-art archtectures we have shown
-1) the interpretation of low- and high-level features as local and global motions;
+1) The interpretation of low- and high-level features as local and global motions;
-2) the importance of different components of the networks in current state-of-the-art models to achieve a better PC predictions.
+2) The importance of different network components in current state-of-the-art models to achieve better PC predictions.